ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-16. Your company runs a social network whose revenue comes from showing ads in newsfeeds.
+Q. Your company runs a social network whose revenue comes from showing ads in newsfeeds.
 To double revenue, your coworker suggests that you should just double the number of ads shown.
 Is that a good idea?
 How do you find out?

 <details><summary><b>Answer</b></summary>